 Behind all those cartoons, magazines, movies etc., is a hidden agenda to condition our children’s minds.
 Disney animations over the years have been filled with Satanic symbolism aimed at indoctrination.
 They are preparing younger generations for the New World Order, as well as introducing them to witchcraft.
 However, it is not only Disney films that are loaded with occult symbolism and innuendo; almost all silver and small screen productions are created for the purpose of subliminally polluting and desensitising our minds.

 The Sorcerer’s Apprentice

 Mickey Mouse is the official mascot of the Walt Disney Company.
-The above image is taken from The Sorcerer’s Apprentice, in which Mickey Mouse is the titular apprentice.
-Note that Mickey Mouse is wearing a sorcerer’s hat and is casting a magic spell (see Mickey Mouse, Wake Up!
-It’s 1984 and Movies and Magic).
+The above image is taken from the 1940 animated film The Sorcerer’s Apprentice, the third segment in Disney’s Fantasia, in which Mickey Mouse is the titular apprentice.
+Note that Mickey Mouse is wearing a sorcerer’s hat and is casting a magic spell.

 In this movie, one of Sid’s toys is a small fish hook attached to doll legs.
 The legs appear to be from a Barbie-type doll.
 The doll is known as a ‘hooker’ in the show.
 Also, the spider with the mutilated doll’s head is symbolising the ‘Eye of Horus’ (see All-Seeing-Eye).

 In this animated feature film, Simba collapses into the dust in an iconic scene.
 However, the dirt spins up into the air in a cloud.
 Within the cloud, the word ‘SEX’ can clearly be seen if the video is slowed down.
 Disney claimed it was inserted by its in-house special effects group and meant to represent s.f.x., a signature meaning ‘special effects’.